Orange-OpenSource/hurl/docs/man/hurl.md

 $ hurl session.hurl
 ```

-If no input-files are specified, input is read from stdin.
+If no input files are specified, input is read from stdin.

 ```
 $ echo GET http://httpbin.org/get | hurl